Line-us/Line-us-Programming/README.md

 ### SVG Plotter by Michael Zöllner
 Great little app to plot your SVG files directly to Line-us.
 Available as [installers for Mac and Windows](https://github.com/ixd-hof/LineUs_SVG/releases) or [source](https://github.com/ixd-hof/LineUs_SVG) with instructions on [Michael's GitHub](https://github.com/ixd-hof/LineUs_SVG). **Note you may need to change the Line-us name in the App - hit the 'a' key and enter `line-us.local` if you have problems connecting.**

+### Coordinate and control multiple Line-us
+Processing code developed by Markus Selmke to coordinate the motion of multiple Line-us.
+The code is [available on his GitHub](https://github.com/MarkusSelmke/MultipleLineUs)

 ## Libraries to make programming easy